 Additional Crop Information

-Also in sunflower.
+Also in soybeans and sunflower.

 Common ragweed is an invader of old fields during secondary succession and can be a serious problem in individual fields, where it is difficult to control.